Goteriala: Geography

 Goteriala is situated near the border with Azad Kashmir and Punjab, Pakistan, approximately 25 kilometers from Kharian and 50 kilometers from Gujrat.
-The Union Council of Goteriala is Thutha Rai Bahadar, which is 6 kilometres away to the south.
-The border with Azad Kashmir also lies 1.5 kilometers north of the village.
+The Union Council of Goteriala is Thutha Rai Bahadar, which is 6 kilometres to the south.
+The border with Azad Kashmir lies 1.5 kilometers north of the village.

-Goteriala is situated in a mountainous area and a stream, "Nala Bhimber", flows through the valley.
-The village hosts several graveyards, including "Hafiz Siddique Graveyard" and "Zinda peer".
+Goteriala is situated in a mountainous area and the Nala Bhimber stream flows through the valley.
+The village hosts several graveyards, including Hafiz Siddique and Zinda Peer graveyards.

-The village has approximately 1500 to 2000 houses housing a population of approximately 5000.
+The village has between 1,500 and 2,000 houses and a population of approximately 5,000.
 The central mosque of Goteriala is Jamia Masjid.

 History

 The village was founded in 1638.
 Its name is derived from the Punjabi phrase for old man, "baba Goto".
 The majority of the inhabitants are Jatt.

 During the 20th century, the majority of men from Goteriala served in the Pakistan Army.